Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 343 days in the last 5 years of Linear Technology, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 343 days in the last 5 years of Linear Technology, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

 AveDuration:

-'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+'The Average Drawdown Duration is an extension of the Maximum Drawdown.
+However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

 Which means for our asset as example: